 Storage cabbages are those that mature just prior to the fall frosts.
 Once the heads are harvested, they can be stored into the winter months, often as long as early spring.
 There are a number of storage cabbage varieties available in either red or green cabbage types.

 Storage No. 4 cabbage plants are one of long-term storage cabbages as are Ruby Perfection, Kaitlin, and Murdoc varieties.

 Growing Storage No. 4 Cabbage Plants

 Start seedlings in mid to late spring.
 Sow two seeds per cell just under the medium.
-Seeds will germinate more rapidly if temperatures are around 75 F. (24 C.).
-Once the seeds have germinated, reduce temperatures to 60 F. (16 C.).
+Seeds will germinate more rapidly if temperatures are around 75 degrees F. (24 C.).
+Once the seeds have germinated, reduce temperatures to 60 degrees F. (16 C.).

 Storage No. 4 Cabbage Care

-Keep the beds consistently moist – that means depending upon weather, provide one inch (2.5 cm.) per week of irrigation.
+Keep the beds consistently moist – that means depending upon weather, provide an inch (2.5 cm.) per week of irrigation.
 Keep the area around the cabbages free from weeds that compete for nutrients and harbor pests.